 When people talk about “risky” sex, usually they’re talking about how likely it is to have consequences you might not want, such as STIs or pregnancy.
-You might hear terms like “low risk” or “high risk” to talk about specific sex acts.
+You might hear terms like “low risk” or “high risk” used to talk about specific sex acts and the things that can happen with them.
 For example, anal sex without a condom is considered “high risk” for giving or getting many types of STIs, including HIV.
 Anal sex with a condom is considered not as risky, because condoms help protect against STIs.
-Masturbating or fingering your partner is “no risk” for STIs because there’s no direct genital contact or exchange of fluids.
+Masturbating yourself is “no risk” for STIs because there’s no direct genital contact or exchange of fluids with another person!

-When it comes to sex, not everyone has the same priorities.
-For example, while one person might not want to get pregnant, another person might want that very much!
-Those two people will feel differently about sex that might result in pregnancy because they want different things.
+Talking about risk can be helpful when it comes to sex because not everyone has the same priorities.
+People can be comfortable with some risks, but not with others, and everyone is different!
+For example, while one person might not want to get pregnant, another person might want that very much.
+Those two people will feel differently about sex where there’s a risk for pregnancy, because they want different things.
 That’s okay!
 You get to decide what risk means to you, what risks you want to take, and what risks you don’t.

 What can make sex risky?